pauldotyu/moaw/workshops/pre03-aks/workshop.md

 kubectl label namespace default istio.io/rev=asm-1-17
 ```

 Our deployments do not have a sidecar container.
-Let's reploy our manifests to trigger Istio to inject sidecar containers into our pods.
+Let's redeploy our manifests to trigger Istio to inject sidecar containers into our pods.

 <div class="task" data-title="Task">